 But AI-based audits reverse the entire sampling system.
 Therefore, it can look at each record in the population by outsourcing the heavy lifting to sophisticated algorithms.

-You notice patterns, irregularities, and make more intelligent decisions since you have studied all parts of the puzzle.
+That helps you to see patterns, irregularities, and make more intelligent decisions since you have studied all parts of the puzzle with the help of AI.

 4. Real-Time Insights